 2) Another thing we can ask is how reliable the stagings were.
 The stage is a way to describe how advanced the cancer is.
 The higher the stage, the more advanced.
 The most advanced stage is stage 4, where the cancer has spread to other locations.
 The lower stage, the longer expected lifespan.
 Cancers do not progress at the same speed.
 Some cancers grow slow while others grow faster.

 We are told that some of the cancers were stage 2 and 3 cancers.
 Stages are defined differently for different cancers.
 Since none of them was operated, we only have the radiologic examinations.
 So what we have to take into account is the possibility of radiologic overstaging.
 This is a review of radiologic staging of stomach cancer.
 The researchers went through all publications they could find were radiologic staging was compared to the pathoanatomical stage found in the subsequently surgically removed tissue.
 In all of these studies, overstaging by CT-scans was found in up to 28,4 % of the cases.
 So overstaging is a distinct possibility in a study like this one.

 3) Was the tested treatment the only one used?
 The homepoathic treatments used are described in details.
 The so called “Allopathic supportive treatments” less so.
-Also the information that they did not receive any other treatments was not based on chat reviews.
+Also the information that they did not receive any other treatments was not based on chart reviews.
 It was based on information given by the patients during interviews.
 What would you answer, if you really wanted to try psorinum alongside conventional/experimental treatment of a cancer with a poor prognosis?